-Processing Multi-Document Files
+DocDigitizer Multi-Document Files API Guide

 Learn how to process PDF files that contain multiple documents in a single file.
 DocDigitizer automatically detects document boundaries and extracts data from each document individually.